Updated: Dec 26, 2022

 TOP 10 LAW BOOKS

 When preparing for university applications, you are going to hear a lot of people telling you that you need to study a lot of different things related to your field.
 The question is, how do you choose what to read?
+Do you want to know what are the Top 10 law books?
 Because the law is notoriously difficult to understand and difficult to obtain, it may be challenging to choose where to begin.
 Because of this, we have compiled a list of the 10 books that, in our opinion, any person who is considering a career in law should read.

 Because we believe it's particularly essential to make things straightforward and engaging when you are just starting out investigating a topic, we have avoided books that are too dry, complicated, or packed with information.
 In point of fact, the majority of the titles that have been mentioned down below are good books.

-This list will centre on books that, in our opinion, are the best at explaining what the law is all about without driving you absolutely bonkers in the process.
+This list of Top 10 law books will centre on books that, in our opinion, are the best at explaining what the law is all about without driving you absolutely bonkers in the process.
 When you have finished reading them all, we hope you will have a much better understanding of what practising law entails and how to approach the study of law.
 Be on the lookout for a future post on this blog that offers some suggestions for more technical names.

 1. LEARNING LEGAL RULES - HOLLAND & WEBB